Buying your first pool cue and feeling a little lost? Quit worrying, we have the perfect idea of how to choose a pool cue. Read before you regret it.

 Choosing Between Pool Cue Types For A Perfect Pool Game

 A one-Piece pool cue is a solid straight cue stick that does not come apart, some persons will prefer this type because it’s one solid cue without joints to bend, however, this type of pool cue is not recommended for travel purposes, it is also noted to be cheaper and would be more be convenient for home pool games, a potential downside factor to the one-piece pool cue is that it is more prone to warp over time.

 All of the above pool cues are good pool cues that can be used very accurately on the pool table, it just that depending on the occasion of the pool stick usage at the end of the day.
-It wouldn’t look good to be travel with one piece pool cue stick when playing pool outside the house.
+It wouldn’t look good to travel with one piece pool cue stick when playing pool outside the house.

-What Length Pool Cue Would Be Best?
+What Length Pool Cue Would Be Perfect For A Pool Cue?

-Another thing on how to choose a pool cue is to take into consideration is your height, you’re going to need to choose a pool cue that is the right length for your height.
+Another thing on how to choose a pool cue is to take into consideration your height, you’re going to need to choose a pool cue that is the right length for your height.

-An average cue tends to be 57 inches for a one-piece cue or 58 inches for a two-piece pool cue, however, persons that are below the average height should opt for a 48 inch or 52 inch-cue, Players that are over the height of 6ft5 and upwards would have to order a special cue that is 61 inches tall.
+An average cue tends to be 57 inches for a one-piece cue or 58 inches for a two-piece pool cue, however, persons that are below the average height should opt for a 48-inch or 52-inch-cue, Players that are over the height of 6ft5 and upwards would have to order a special cue that is 61 inches tall.

-How To Choose A Pool Cue
+How To Choose A Pool Cue?

 How do I check to see if the pool cue is straight?
-Simply hold the but of the cue to your eye and point the tip toward the ground, to get a better vision of the stick you are going to close one eye and look straight down the entire pool stick with the other opened eye to see if the sticks look bend to any form of way, you can also slowly role the cue while looking as well.
+Simply hold the but of the cue to your eye and point the tip toward the ground, to get a better vision of the stick you are going to close one eye and look straight down the entire pool stick with the other opened eye to see if the sticks look bend to any form of way, you can also slowly roll the cue while looking as well.

-My personal recommended weight pool cue would be a 19ounce cue to start off with, most professional pool players tend to use the 19-ounce cue stick as well, its not too light nor too heavy in the hand.
-The standard available weights for most cues are 18-21 ounces, however, you can also get cues below the 18oz as well.
+My personal recommended weight pool cue would be a 19ounce cue to start off with, most professional pool players tend to use the 19-ounce cue stick as well, it’s not too light nor too heavy in the hand.
+The standard available weights for most cues are 18-21 ounces, however, you can also get cues below 18oz as well.

-Most the weight of the pool cue is in the butt end because the butt end is thicker than the shaft, below average height persons tend to want a lighter cue because a heavier one will cause them to lower the butt and raise the cue’s tip during the play and a shot like that would not have connected as solidly as it should with the ball play.
+Most of the weight of the pool cue is in the butt end because the butt end is thicker than the shaft, below average height persons tend to want a lighter cue because a heavier one will cause them to lower the butt and raise the cue’s tip during the play and a shot like that would not have connected as solidly as it should with the ball play.

 Choosing between wraps?

 They are two types of main wraps, leather, and linen however some cues may have none of the above.
-So choosing the best wrap for you would narrow down to if you have sweaty palms or not, a recommended wrap for sweaty palms person would be the Irish linen which would not be affected by sweaty hands persons.,
+So choosing the perfect wrap for you would narrow down to if you have sweaty palms or not, a recommended wrap for sweaty palms person would be Irish linen which would not be affected by sweaty hands persons.,

 The cues with no wraps are exceptionally great as well and most of the time they are even more expensive because they are pure natural high-graded materials used to g=craft them.
-The cues that have no wraps normally last longer and they do give a better felling and true ball connection touch.
+The cues that have no wraps normally last longer and they do give a better feeling and true ball connection touch.

 Making sure the cue is straight?